mannersmaketh/ga-audit-v2/README.md

    - Creates a new worksheet called "GA4 Audit V2"
    - Includes timestamp and organized sections
    - Automatically formats headers and data

+## 🆘 Troubleshooting

+### "OAuth Credentials Not Configured" Error
+- Ensure you've set up the secrets correctly (see Step 3 above)
+- Check that your OAuth credentials are valid
+- Verify the redirect URI matches your deployment URL

+### "Spreadsheet not found" Error
+- Ensure the Google Sheets URL is correct
+- Check that you have edit access to the spreadsheet
+- Verify Google Sheets authentication is complete

+### "GA4 API error" Messages
+- Check that your GA4 property has data in the last 90 days
+- Verify you have the correct permissions for the GA4 property
+- Ensure the Google Analytics Data API is enabled in your Google Cloud project